 Code generator quadrant

 Code generators come in many flavors.
-In this article a code generator quadrant is presented based on the black-box versus white-box x-axis and the non developers versus developers y-axis.
-As there is no code generator that suits all purposes optimally, choosing the best one is a matter of properly anticipating its application and actual user.
+In this article we present a code generator quadrant based on the black-box versus white-box x-axis and the non-developers versus developers y-axis.
+As there is no code generator to suit every purpose, choosing the best option is a matter of anticipating its application and actual user.

 What is a code generator?